Creating welcoming, empowering, and healing shelters.

 How can my organization begin practicing

-After 10 years of developing our strengths-centered advocacy model, we have developed a complete curriculum to help you build a solid foundation for implementing Strengths-Centered Advocacy.
+Friendship Home has been developing, implementing and refining Strengths-Centered Advocacy since 2000.
+We have developed a complete curriculum along with an engaging and individualized staff training to help you build a solid foundation for implementing Strengths-Centered Advocacy.
 This includes a tool kit full of resources and activities to help as you put theory into practice.

 For more information, please contact Julie Havener, Coordinator of Strengths-Centered Advocacy Services at Friendship Home at (402)437‐9323 or email@example.com.
 We can customize a package of learning opportunities and consultation which will best fit the needs of your organization.